By Eric Vandenbroeck and co-workers

 order to criticize the practices at the basis of the latter text.
 For instance,

-the adept of the Yellow Court should "perform ablutions (muyu)to attain complete purity, and discard fat and
+the adept of the Yellow Court should "perform ablutions (muyu)to

-fragrant foods."
-For the Token, "performing ablutions,
+attain complete purity, and discard fat and fragrant foods."
+For the Token,

-fasting, or keeping the precepts [ ... ] is like using glue to repair a
+"performing ablutions, fasting, or keeping the precepts [ ... ] is

-pot."
-According to the Yellow Court, "if you observe
+like using glue to repair a pot."
+According to the Yellow Court, "if

-internally (neishi) and gaze intimately, you
+you observe internally (neishi) and gaze intimately, you see the

-Court, "you open up the hundred channels (baimai)
+open up the hundred channels (baimai) and unblock the blood and the

-and unblock the blood and the fluids."
-This, for the Token, means
+fluids."
+This, for the Token, means only that "your hundred

-practices of the Yellow Court, one Jiould
+channels stir like a cauldron."
+In the practices of the Yellow Court, one

-"tightly close the Golden Pass (jinguan) and
+Jiould "tightly close the Golden Pass (jinguan) and conceal the

-conceal the Pivotal Mechanism (shuji)."
-The
+Pivotal Mechanism (shuji)."
+The Token says that those

-Token says that those practices result in "your actions turning
+practices result in "your actions turning against you, for you have

-against you, for you have contravened and lost the Pivotal Mechanism."
-33
+contravened and lost the Pivotal Mechanism."
+33 Finally, the Yellow

-perfection."
-The Token replies that "by being sleepless day
+replies that "by being sleepless day and night, and never taking a

-and night, and never taking a pause month after month, daily your body becomes
+pause month after month, daily your body becomes tired and exhausted."

 The Token that